Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

 As the viewport is zoomed, more gene labels are automatically displayed and the QTLs are unclustered to take advantage of the increased space available.

+Click on a chromsome label to show only that chromosome.
+Click the label again to show all chromosomes.

 #### Genes